mat-0/engineering-management/smart-objectives.md

 - **Measurable**: quantify progress toward success by using metrics.
 - **Actionable**: ready to start and possible to accomplish.
 - **Relevant**: connected to what else is being done, considered, and resourced.
-- **Timely**: occurring at a favorable or useful time and opportune.
+- **Timely**: occurring at a favourable or useful time and opportune.

 The principal advantage of SMART objectives is that they are easier to understand and to know when they have been done.